neondatabase/website/content/docs/guides/cloudflare-pages.md

 ### Implement the serverless functions

-We'll use the `neon-serverless` driver to connect to the Neon database, so we need to install it as a dependency first:
+We'll use the `neon-serverless` driver to connect to the Neon database, so we first need to install it as a dependency:

 ```bash
 npm install @neondatabase/serverless
 ```

 Next, we'll create two serverless functions for the application.
+In a `Cloudflare Pages` project, these must be defined in the `functions` directory at the root of the project.
+For further details, refer to the [Cloudflare Pages - Functions documentation](https://developers.cloudflare.com/pages/functions/).

 #### Function to fetch list of books from the database